DVC Configuration Steps

 Each panel contains a different step in the DVC configuration process.
 When moving between each panel, the Help section is updated.
 Additional help can be viewed by hovering the mouse over some of the buttons and labels on the interface.

-Manual Registration
+Initial Registration

 The first step of the DVC analysis is to line up the reference and correlate images.
 The rigid body translation between the images will be input to the DVC analysis code.
-Go to the Manual Registration tab to get started with this.
+Go to the Initial Registration tab to get started with this.

 The Point 0 Location